Saint-Denis–Pleyel station

-Saint-Denis–Pleyel (Note: Station name was originally approved as Saint-Denis Pleyel) (/fr/) is a Paris Métro station located in Saint-Denis, in the northern suburbs of Paris.
+Saint-Denis–Pleyel (Note: Station name was originally approved as Saint-Denis Pleyel) (/fr/) is a Paris Metro station located in Saint-Denis, in the northern suburbs of Paris.
 Built as part of the Grand Paris Express project, the station was opened on 24 June 2024 as the terminus of Line 14.
 In the future, the station will serve the orbital Line 15 and be the terminus of lines 16 and 17.
 The station is operated by Keolis, which will also operate lines 16 and 17.

 Location

 Located in Saint-Denis, the station lies west of the Paris–Lille railway, at the corner of Rue Pleyel and Francisque-Poulbot.
 The station of Line 13 is within walking distance of the station.
 A new bridge over the Paris-Lille railway lines connects the station to Stade de France–Saint-Denis station on RER D, as well as to the nearby Stade de France.
 The station serves the Stade de France, and served other venues during the 2024 Summer Olympics and 2024 Summer Paralympics.